ArshiyaNandy/URAI/README.md

 Have questions or feedback?
 Reach out at:
 📩 Email: arshiyanandy1731@gmail.com

-📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.

-Feel free to tweak the content and add your GitHub repo link or any additional details if needed! 🎉

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started